Adaptyst/Adaptyst/README.md

     * **(PID)\_(TID).json**: all samples gathered by on-CPU/off-CPU profiling and custom perf event profiling (if any) stored in JSON, per thread/process.
     * **event\_dict.data**: mappings between custom perf events and their website titles as specified by the user (it is not created when no custom events are provided).

-It is recommended to use [AdaptivePerfHTML](https://github.com/AdaptivePerf/adaptiveperfhtml) for creating an interactive HTML summary of your profiling sessions.
+It is recommended to use [Adaptyst Analyser](https://github.com/Adaptyst/adaptyst-analyser) for creating an interactive website summarising your profiling sessions.

-## External instance of adaptiveperf-server
+## External instance of adaptyst-server
-AdaptivePerf runs adaptiveperf-server internally by default, which means that both profiling and profiling data (post-)processing are performed on the same machine.
-However, you can delegate the (post-)processing to an external instance of adaptiveperf-server running e.g. on a separate machine.
+Adaptyst runs adaptyst-server internally by default, which means that both profiling and profiling data (post-)processing are performed on the same machine.
+However, you can delegate the (post-)processing to an external instance of adaptyst-server running e.g. on a separate machine.

-To do this, run ```adaptiveperf-server``` first on the machine where you want the (post-)processing to be done and note down the IP address and port it prints.
-If you want to specify extra options (e.g. a custom IP address and/or port), look at the output of ```adaptiveperf-server --help```.
+To do this, run ```adaptyst-server``` first on the machine where you want the (post-)processing to be done and note down the IP address and port it prints.
+If you want to specify extra options (e.g. a custom IP address and/or port), look at the output of ```adaptyst-server --help```.

 Afterwards, run the following command on the machine with your program to be profiled:
 ```
-adaptiveperf -a <IP address>:<port> "<command to be profiled>"
+adaptyst -a <IP address>:<port> "<command to be profiled>"
 ```
 or
 ```
-adaptiveperf -a <IP address>:<port> -- <command to be profiled>
+adaptyst -a <IP address>:<port> -- <command to be profiled>
 ```
 (you are free to specify extra options as well)

-When AdaptivePerf finishes profiling, all results will be stored on the machine running ```adaptiveperf-server``` (**not the machine with the profiled program**).
+When Adaptyst finishes profiling, all results will be stored on the machine running ```adaptyst-server``` (**not the machine with the profiled program**).

 ## Documentation for contributors (Doxygen)
-If you want to contribute to AdaptivePerf or dive deeply into how it works, please check out the Doxygen documentation [here](https://adaptiveperf.github.io/contributors).
+If you want to contribute to Adaptyst or dive deeply into how it works, please check out the Doxygen documentation [here](https://adaptyst.github.io/contributors).

 You can also render it yourself by running ```doxygen Doxyfile``` inside the ```docs``` directory (you need to install Doxygen first).

 ## Troubleshooting

-### libaperfserv.so not found
+### libadaptystserv.so not found
-After installing AdaptivePerf/adaptiveperf-server, you may get an error like the one below when trying to run the tool on Linux:
+After installing Adaptyst/adaptyst-server, you may get an error like the one below when trying to run the tool on Linux:
 ```
-adaptiveperf: error while loading shared libraries: libaperfserv.so: cannot open shared object file: No such file or directory
+adaptyst: error while loading shared libraries: libadaptystserv.so: cannot open shared object file: No such file or directory
 ```
 If this happens, please add ```<your installation prefix>/lib``` (it's ```/usr/local/lib``` by default) to ```/etc/ld.so.conf``` and run ```ldconfig``` afterwards.
-Alternatively, run AdaptivePerf with ```<your installation prefix>/lib``` appended to the ```LD_LIBRARY_PATH``` environment variable.
+Alternatively, run Adaptyst with ```<your installation prefix>/lib``` appended to the ```LD_LIBRARY_PATH``` environment variable.

 ### Profiler "..." (perf-record / perf-script) has returned non-zero exit code
-If you get an error message similar to the one in the title, please look at the logs in the temporary directory printed by AdaptivePerf.
+If you get an error message similar to the one in the title, please look at the logs in the temporary directory printed by Adaptyst.

-If the logs mention "can't access trace events", permission denied issues, or problems with eBPF, please ensure that the requirements for running AdaptivePerf as non-root are met (see "How to use") or run AdaptivePerf as root.
+If the logs mention "can't access trace events", permission denied issues, or problems with eBPF, please ensure that the requirements for running Adaptyst as non-root are met (see "How to use") or run Adaptyst as root.
 If it doesn't work or the logs specify a different problem (or don't say anything), feel free to file an issue on GitHub.

 ### One or more expected symbol maps haven't been found
 If you get a warning message as in the title, you can check whether your profiled program can be configured to emit "perf" symbol maps as documented [here](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/tools/perf/Documentation/jit-interface.txt).

 You should note that the lack of symbol maps **is not an error**, it will just make some symbol names unresolved and point to the name of an expected map file instead.
 This does not cause broken stack traces.

-### "perf" compilation fails when installing AdaptivePerf
+### "perf" compilation fails when installing Adaptyst
-Compiling "perf" is an integral part of installing AdaptivePerf.
+Compiling "perf" is an integral part of installing Adaptyst.
 When you get errors at this stage, please try running ```make clean``` inside ```linux/tools/perf``` first.
 Afterwards, if the errors persist and they point to some dependency missing (e.g. Clang), please install it and try again. **If you get complaints about a program/library missing which is not listed in this README, please install it as well and file an issue on GitHub!**

 If the solutions above don't help, you can create a new issue on GitHub.

 ## Acknowledgements
-The AdaptivePerf development is possible thanks to the following funding sources:
+The Adaptyst development is possible thanks to the following funding sources:
 * The European Union HE research and innovation programme, grant agreement No 101092877 (SYCLOPS).